monicatgs/Getting-And-Cleaning-Data/CodeBook.md

 5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

-- The file tidy_information.txt will be generated on the working directory containing the mean of each variable  group by subject and activity
+ - The file tidy_information.txt will be generated on the working directory containing the mean for each feature by subject and activity